tamediadigital/hiring-challenges/sre-hiring-challenge/README.md

 - It works reliably. `docker-compose up` and your documentation should be all that is required to review your solution

 # Notes
+__Please do not use more than 2 - 8 hours for this challenge__.
+If you are going over time, just finish documenting your process so we can discuss where you ran in to difficulties.

-If you clone this repository with docker and docker-compose installed, running `docker-compose up` should give you:
+If you clone this repository and have docker and docker-compose installed, running `docker-compose up` should give you:
 - [prometheus](http://localhost:9090)
 - [grafana](http://localhost:3000)
 - [cadvisor](http://localhost:8080)